bigcode-project/bigcodebench/README.md

 docker run -v $(pwd):/bigcodebench terryzho/bigcodebench-evaluate:latest --subset [complete|instruct] --samples samples.jsonl
 # ...Or locally ⚠️
 bigcodebench.evaluate --subset [complete|instruct] --samples samples.jsonl
+# ...If the ground truth is working
+bigcodebench.evaluate --subset [complete|instruct] --samples samples.jsonl --no-gt
 ```

 ...Or if you want to try it locally regardless of the risks ⚠️: